CorentinJ/Real-Time-Voice-Cloning/README.md

 ```
 and then go back to step 4.
 This will just rename the folders and convert the opuses to wavs.
+I also tweaked the original processor to detect the opus files so you can just pust the dataset to
+LibriTTS/train-clean-100/
+folder and skip converting to wavs.
 ### 5. Launch the Toolbox
 You can then try the toolbox (not tested in this fork):